 In addition to THDA’s own Internal Audit division, a number of federal agencies, including HUD and the US Treasury, conduct annual evaluations to monitor program compliance.
 The State Comptroller’s office serves as THDA’s external auditor.
 THDA is proud to note that third-party auditors who regularly monitor our finances have found zero potential issues to report with THDA programs or financial statements for more than a decade.

-Perrey serves on the Board of Directors of the National Council of State Housing Agencies and the Board of Governors of the National Housing Conference, the nation’s oldest housing advocacy organization.
-He is also a member of the Affordable Housing Advisory Council of the Federal Home Loan Bank of Cincinnati.
+Perrey serves as Chairman of the Board of Directors of the National Council of State Housing Agencies.
+He also serves on the Executive Committee of the Board of Governors of the National Housing Conference, the nation’s oldest housing advocacy organization.

 Please click here for a copy of our bylaws.